UK issues immediate ban on fracking following damning report | DW | 02.11.2019

 The UK will impose a moratorium on fracking, effective immediately, following the publication of a damning scientific study on Saturday.

-The country's oil and gas industry has been pushing for the extraction of shale gas through the controversial technique, but so far no commercial projects have started.
+The country's oil and gas industry has been pushing for the extraction of shale gas through the controversial technique.

 Read more: Germany largely bans fracking